HaoZhang615/Realtime-Synthetic-Call-Center-Agents/README.md

 # Realtime Synthetic Call Center Agents
 **Realtime Synthetic Call Center Agents** is a solution that simulates AI-driven contact center scenarios using synthetic data and realtime voice interaction.

-It allows users to ingest own documents (PDF, Word, TXT, HTML etc.) to build an `internal knowledgebase` for the `internal kb agent` to query on and instantly synthesize structured data about customers, products, purchases and human-agent interactions for `database agent` to perform actions (read, update) upon, enabling rapid prototyping and demonstration of AI enabled multi-agent pattern.
+It allows users to ingest own documents (PDF, Word, TXT, HTML etc.) to build an `internal knowledge base` for the `internal kb agent` to query on and instantly synthesize structured data about customers, products, purchases and human-agent interactions for `database agent` to perform actions (read, update) upon, enabling rapid prototyping and demonstration of AI enabled multi-agent pattern.

 Addtionally, based on the input company name, a `web search agent` is also available to retrieve up-to-date information for users and ground the answer by the related products from that company.

 ![Assistant Interface](./docs/images/Realtime-Synthetic-Call-Center-Agents.webp "AI Assistant Interface")

-The multi-agent system supports internal knowledge base query, web searche (grounded by the synthetic product of a real given company e.g. Microsoft), and database actions (create, update), making it ideal for showcasing AI-driven customer support and automation in call centers and retail environments.
+The multi-agent system supports internal knowledge base query, web searche (grounded by the synthetic product of a real given company e.g. Microsoft), and database actions (read, create, update), making it ideal for showcasing AI-driven customer support and automation in call centers and retail environments.

 ## How to get it work